thms317/recipes-repository/docs/llm_instructions.md

    - Use H2 heading (`## Instructions`)
    - Only use H3 subcategories if recipe has multiple distinct phases
    - Format as numbered list
-   - Keep exact wording of each step
+   - Preserve exact wording of each step as much as possible

 5. **Notes**
    - Include only if present in original